remoteintech/remote-jobs/company-profiles/basecamp.md

 ## How to apply

-Care to join us?
-We don’t always have job openings, but when we do, we'll post them to [WeWorkRemotely](https://weworkremotely.com).
-[Work at Basecamp](https://basecamp.com/about/jobs) page tells more details.
+We don’t always have job openings.
+See the [Work at Basecamp](https://basecamp.com/about/jobs) for more information.